-- Yoast SEO – Yoast WordPress SEO is the most complete SEO plugin available for WordPress.
+- Yoast SEO – Yoast WordPress SEO is the most complete Search Engine Optimization plugin available for WordPress.
 It offers everything you need to optimize your site.

 Unless you are a skilled designer, I don’t recommend doing this all by yourself.
 Instead, you can find ready-made themes for WordPress for less than $50, or hire someone to create a custom theme for as little as $500.
-I’ve been really impressed by the crowdsourcing options at 99designs!
+I’ve been really impressed by the crowd-sourcing options at Restored 316!

 How to Set up WordPress: Video Walkthrough